s4k1b/Front-End-Developer-s-Guide/js_browser.md

   - Create a class in CSS and add it: `<div class="...">`
   - Write properties directly into `style`: `div style="..."`.

-  It is prefered to use the CSS.
+  It is preferred to use the CSS.
   We should only manipulate the `style` property if classes _can't handle it_.

 - `elem.className` - corresponds to the `class` attribute of an element.
 If we replace this with another string, it will replace the whole string of classes.